openai/openai-dotnet/README.md

 ### Namespace organization

 The library is organized into several namespaces corresponding to OpenAI feature areas.
-Each namespace contains corresponding client class.
+Each namespace contains a corresponding client class.

 | Namespace                     | Client class                 | Notes               |
 | ------------------------------|------------------------------|---------------------|